-The next part of our Forex trading tutorial is going to be about trading signals.
+The next part of our Forex tutorial is going to be about trading signals.
 If you have read our other articles related to cryptocurrencies, you should already know the meaning of signals.
 These are indicators for what action should be done: buy, sell, keep.

 You can also find signals that are offered for money on the Web.
 They can also be used, but make sure you work with a professional and aren't cheated by fake signals.

 What are pips in Forex?

 Pips in Forex represent the currency pairs value changes.
 For example, if you say that the EUR/USD pair rises from 1.1000 to 1.1005, this means that there was an increase in 5 pips.
 In most currencies, 1 pip is the fourth decimal place of the exchange rate.